-Because of a lower barrier to entry, there are more speculators in the Toronto condo market which creates more price fluctuations.
-This added volatility in condos can mean higher returns if you enter and exit at the right times, but also means added investment risk.
+Because of a lower barrier to entry, there are more speculators in the Toronto condo market, which creates more price fluctuations.
+This added volatility in condos can mean higher returns if you enter and exit at the right times, but it also means added investment risk.

-Value add appreciation occurs when you renovate a property to increase the property’s price.
+Value-added appreciation occurs when you renovate a property to increase its price.
 By doing the work yourself, you unlock value and increase investment returns.
-The more work a property needs, the more value add appreciation you can unlock.
+The more work a property needs, the more value-added appreciation you can unlock.

-Even though you can get higher value add appreciation with more work, not everyone can do it successfully.
+Even though you can get higher value-added appreciation with more work, not everyone can do it successfully.
 Because of this, we recommend starting with easier projects to understand how it works before taking on bigger projects for a higher chance of success.

 Are You Ready To Start Investing In Toronto Real Estate?

 No matter if you’re looking for a house, condo or commercial property, we’re here to help you invest in Toronto real estate successfully.